dorseytc/groc/README.md

 ## to run, try something like

 python3 groc.py \
-python3 www.py
+python3 w-flat.py

+### FYI

 - start the grocs first with groc.py
-- run one of the world generators next, world.py or www.py
+- run one of the world generators next:
+-- w-debug.py
+-- w-flat.py

 ## wish list